Inferring Probabilistic Reward Machines from Non-Markovian Reward Processes for Reinforcement Learning: An Excursus on

-The second challenge lies in performing the equivalence queries since the teacher cannot answer the question of whether the currently learned PRM encodes the reward of the underlying NMDP.
-However, it is worth noting that counter-examples are obtained naturally through the reinforcement learning process.
-These counter-examples are words $w \in (2^\AP)^+$ that either have not been seen before or whose corresponding reward sequence differs from other encounters of the same word.
+The second challenge lies in performing equivalence queries, since the teacher cannot answer whether the currently learned \prm{} encodes the reward of the underlying \tmdp{}.
+However, it is worth noting that counterexamples are obtained naturally through the RL process.
+These counterexamples are words that either have not been seen before or whose corresponding reward sequence differs from other encounters of the same word.
 The latter case arises due to the stochastic nature of the reward signal.
-Thus, the answers to equivalence queries are obtained implicitly through the reinforcement learning process.
-We conjecture that the capacity to answer such queries explicitly may improve the performance of the PRM algorithm and leave this as an avenue for future work.
+Thus, the answers to equivalence queries are obtained implicitly through RL.